nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 * `UI`: Class that deals with the interaction with the user.
 * `Parser`: Class that processes inputs and executes commands.
 * `Command`: A set of classes covering the functionalities of the App.
+* `IngredientGroup`: Class that holds all entries of a single ingredient.
-* `IngredientList`: Class that holds the information of ingredients.
+* `IngredientList`: Class that holds the list of all ingredients in the inventory.
+It is made up of multiple instances of `IngredientGroup`.
 * `Storage`: Reads data from, and writes data

 **Interaction between architecture components**